 You can start making a change when you wash your clothes, with these detergent strips.
 Check out the earth breeze review here.

 What are the Effects of plastic pollution on human health?

-Plastic absorbs toxins, much like a sponge on their way through the ocean.
-As ingested by animals and then later by us, they cause severe problems.
-We, as humans, consume contaminated fish and mammals.
+Plastic absorbs toxins, much like a sponge on its way through the ocean.
+As ingested by marine animals and then later by us, they cause severe problems.
+We, as humans, consume contaminated fish and marine mammals.